 Tiger Creek Preserve is a critical link in a network of preserves designed to protect what is left of the Lakes Wales Ridge ecosystem.
 The oldest physical feature of peninsular Florida, the Ridge is a national hotspot of biological diversity and Tiger Creek Preserve is home to fascinating species.
 The preserve’s sandy soil also serves a critical role in water recharge.

-Tiger Creek itself is a high-quality, seepage blackwater stream.
+Tiger Creek is home to two high-quality, seepage blackwater streams including Patrick Creek.
 A seepage stream gets its water from the surrounding uplands; the blackwater comes from the leaching of tannins from falling vegetation.
 Only two or three such streams with an intact hardwood floodplain exist in Florida.

 How we Preserve the Site

-The Conservancy has protected almost the entire course of Tiger Creek.
+TNC has protected almost the entire course of Tiger Creek.
 We carefully maintain and improve habitat for the preserve’s many rare species, especially with prescribed burns and invasive species removal.
-Through species and hydrological monitoring, the Conservancy provides critical feedback to land managers all along the Ridge.
+Through species monitoring, TNC provides critical feedback to land managers all along the Ridge.

 You can learn to live safely in Florida’s flammable landscape at Tiger Creek Center, which provides a demonstration of “Firewise” construction and landscaping practices.